 The Bible tells us that after three days and nights inside the fish “then Jonah prayed to the LORD his God” (Jonah 2:1).
 I don’t know about you, but I don’t think it would have taken me that long to turn to prayer!

-What to Pray When You’re Suffering from the Consequences of Sin
+Things to Pray When You’re Suffering Sin’s Consequences

 Caught in the consequences of sin, with God as his only hope, Jonah prayed.
 I see five significant components of Jonah’s prayer – great for all of us to remember the next time we’ve been “caught” by sin (see Jonah 2:2-9).

 - Jonah asked God to help him in his time of need.

 - Jonah acknowledged the LORD as his Savior and the one, true God.

 - Jonah committed to obey God.

 The Lord heard Jonah’s prayer and answered it.
 We know this because the specially prepared fish couldn’t stomach the prophet and regurgitated Jonah up on the beach.
 Plus, God gave Jonah a second chance for obedience.

 When God rescued Jonah, his mission was still waiting.
 This time Jonah obeyed.
 It would have been so much easier for Jonah to obey the first time around.
 He could have avoided so much heartache.
 And while it’s easy for me to look at Jonah’s life and shake my head, I know I’ve done the same thing.
 More than once.

 So, I pray the fish prayers and ask God to help me obey more quickly the next time.